Week 3: January 18, 2014

 Joseph Thomas Sharp

-I remember my mother talking of him, but having no information other than a name – I decided to search for Grandpa Sharp.
+I remember my mother talking of him, but having no information other than a name – I began searching for Grandpa Sharp.
 A name on a family tree is just a name – but family history and stories is what brings them to life.
 Each day became more exciting as my research painted a picture of him.
-I began these writings to document my findings and it became my story – “Searching for Grandpa Sharp.”
+I began these writings to document my findings and it became my story –

 My mother always spoke of Grandpa Sharp in her stories to me; he was her father’s (Edgar T. McKinley) grandfather.
 Although she never knew him, she knew of him from her father.
 When her father’s uncle, Jim McKinley, came for visits, he liked to sit on the front porch and reminisce about Grandpa Sharp – and Mama curled up behind him, listening to every word.
 Uncle Jim came often and usually stayed about a week.
 She never forgot the time when her father and Uncle Jim told about the Confederate money stuffed in the cracks of the house and Grandpa Sharp’s chair.
 She later asked her father “can you take me to see that house?”
 When he asked why, she said, “so we can get some of that money” – he chuckled!
 Grandpa Sharp had served in “Company R.” of the Confederate Cavalry during the Civil War.